 In an effort to strengthen community ties and foster a better quality of life for older residents of the region, Brewton-Parker College works with residents who are 65 years old or older to enroll them at significant discounts in the College's higher education curriculum.
-Any senior citizen, as defined above, can enroll in courses at Brewton-Parker College for credit through the following procedures:
+Contact the Office of Admissions for more information on this program.